 A good dermatologist or other hair loss specialist can make a proper diagnosis to determine what type of hair loss you have.

-This is a temporary form of hair loss that is triggered by hormonal changes, but also by crash diets (loss of over two pounds a week) or prolonged emotional stress.
+This is a temporary form of hair loss triggered by hormonal changes and crash diets (loss of over two pounds a week) or prolonged emotional stress.

-It it's determined that you have pattern hair loss, though, this is more difficult to treat.
+If it's determined that you have pattern hair loss, this is more difficult to treat.
 Rogaine may help this form of hair loss, but it may not.

 Some hair loss physicians will recommend a thyroid and iron (serum ferritin) test to determine your current hair loss condition and possible cause.

-Other hair loss experts will be able to make a complete diagnosis with a complete history and simple examination.
+Other hair loss experts will be able to make a complete diagnosis with an entire history and a simple examination.

-Laboratory testing may not be necessary is some cases since there are actually just a few common causes of hair loss which can be related to most cases by a true hair loss expert.
+Laboratory testing may not be necessary is some cases since there are just a few common causes of hair loss that can be related to most points by a true hair loss expert.
 Scalp biopsies are rarely necessary except in extreme cases.

 Be prepared for your appointment.

-Read what you can about your suspected condition and take a notebook with your concerns and questions listed.
+Read what you can about your suspected condition and take a notebook with your concerns and questions.

-Ask questions about what may have caused the condition and ask how you can best treat your loss.
-As a rule doctors usually give you more attention if they feel you are knowledgeable.
+Ask questions about what may have caused the condition and how you can best treat your loss.
+As a rule, doctors usually give you more attention if they feel you are knowledgeable.